Skip to content

 outsystems tool lifetime applications

-In the Deployment plans section, you can deploy your application to the real environment so that users can use your application.
+In the Deployment Plans section, you can deploy your application to the real environment so that users can use your application.

 outsystems-tool-lifetime-applications-deployment